 More recent studies have looked at error detection areas of the brain which seem to be on hyperdrive.

-This involves the cingulo-operative networks which is on the lookout for errors.
+This involves the cingulo-operative networks which are on the lookout for errors.

 Usually, one part of the brain looks for errors while another area calls off the dogs and "resolves" the error signal.